iSchool-590PR-2017Fall/Final-project/README.md

  - The program can use the MCS to make the (best) decision.
  - The program can also help dig in some interesting research on tic-tac-toe, including but not limited to:
  ~~~~
- what's the winning rate of the offensive position / defensive position?
+ 1. What's the winning rate of the offensive position / defensive position?
- What is the probability of the first player winning in Tic Tac Toe as well as the second one winning?
+ 2. What is the probability of the first player winning in Tic Tac Toe as well as the second one winning?
- Is there a way to never lose at Tic-Tac-Toe?
+ 3. Is there a way to never lose at Tic-Tac-Toe?
  etc.
  ~~~~